allenmonkey970/IntelexVsCuda/README.md

    pip install xgboost
    pip install scikit-learn-intelex
    ```
-This should install on dependencies if not install pandas, warning, and numpy.
+This should install all of the dependencies if not install Pandas, Warning, MatPlotLib, and NumPY.

 # Hardware used: